emulvihill/wglmolview/README.md

 + Compatible with browsers that don't support WebGL (Internet Explorer 10 and below, and old versions of Safari & Firefox)

 ### What it could be with your help:
 + A more-full featured viewer.
-More color modes, possibly supporting some proetin structures, maybe PDB animations?
+More color modes, possibly supporting some protein structures, maybe PDB animations?
 + A better tool for e-learning.
 I'd like to add support for querying the state of selections, for entering answers in web quizzes.

 ## How to use it